What can I do at the museum?

 We open for bookings for a term from just after the previous half term (so, for example, bookings for the summer term open just after February half term).
 We would recommend booking as early as possible because we do get booked up fast.
 It is particularly important to get in touch early if you have a limited range of dates which would be suitable for your group.

-Usually we run science workshops on Mondays and Thursdays; history workshops on Tuesdays and Wednesdays; and Early Years workshops on Wednesdays and Fridays.
+Usually we run science workshops on Tuesdays and Fridays; history workshops on Mondays and Wednesdays; and Early Years workshops on Thursdays.
 This relates to staff and room availability.

 What if I can’t have a workshop?